 Please contact the Red Deer & District Community Foundation office to discuss your proposal before completing and submitting the application package.

-Only QUALIFIED DONEES, as defined by the Canadian Income Tax Act, are eligible for Foundation grants including, but not limited to, registered charities, registered Canadian amateur athletic associations; certain housing corporations providing low-cost accommodation to the elderly and local municipalities
+Only QUALIFIED DONEES, as defined by the Canadian Income Tax Act, are eligible for Foundation grants, including, but not limited to, registered charities, registered Canadian amateur athletic associations; certain housing corporations providing low-cost accommodation to the elderly and local municipalities

 The Board will not consider applications for deficit funding of projects.